In our technological world, learning to code is more important than ever.

 However the lack of accessibility of much of the software makes this particularly difficult, if not impossible for blind and partially sighted children.

 “Every child, including children with visual impairment, should have the opportunity to learn the programming and computer coding skills that are part of the national school curriculum.
 This is especially important for future participation in the growing digital economy.
-However, many of the tools and methods used by schools to introduce children to coding are not accessible to all."
+However, many of the tools and methods used by schools to introduce children to coding are not accessible to all," said David Clarke, Director of Services at RNIB.

 David Clarke is particularly pleased with the outcome: